 Light around your face helps lift your features, and sterling silver’s wonderful white and highly reflective properties, make it the most luminous of metals that can literally light up your face.
 And although silver does tarnish, it does not permanently discolour.
 With a little care, tarnishing can be minimised and silver's beautiful appearance can be restored.

 Gold vermeil is the highest grade of gold-plated sterling silver.
 To be classed as gold vermeil, jewellery must be made of solid sterling silver and plated with a minimum of 1.5 microns of 10 carat gold.
 Brave Edith takes this standard higher.
-We plate our gold vermeil items with an extra thick hard layer of 2.5 microns, 14 carat gold.
+We plate our gold vermeil items with an extra thick hard layer of 2.5 microns, 14 carat and 18 carat gold.
 This enables our plating to last longer than standard gold-plated items as well as longer than other gold vermeil pieces of thinner thickness.

 Gold is a beautiful material and like silver has a wonderful lustre.
 Warmer and richer in tone than silver, it is an alternative option to enhance your complexion and complement different tones in your outfits.
 It can add colour to your skin as you mature, it looks great with a sun-kissed glow, and it can also add warmth to your winter wardrobe.